Hollins has long been dedicated to fostering a campus community that encourages and values diversity and inclusivity.

 Working to abolish prejudice never ends and Hollins is committed to promoting racial and cultural understanding.
 Most notably:

-- Over the years, our Student Government Association, Black Student Alliance, OUTloud, Spiritual and Religious Life Association, ACCENT (Association of Countries, Cultures, Events, and National Traditions), and other student clubs and organizations, along with faculty and staff, have developed a variety of activities and implemented programs that support diversity and inclusivity.
+- Over the years, our Student Government Association, Black Student Alliance, SAGA (Sexuality and Gender Alliance), Better Together (Spiritual and Religious Life), ACCENT (Association of Countries, Cultures, Events, and National Traditions), Asian Student Alliance, Unión de Estudiantes Latinx, and other student clubs and organizations, along with faculty and staff, have developed a variety of activities and implemented programs that support diversity and inclusivity.
 Examples include the Diversity Monologue Troupe, a team of student leaders that promotes understanding of the university’s rich diversity while helping to broaden perspectives on the various stereotypes common in society, and Face2Face, where students engage in cultural identity exercises with the goal of improved mutual understanding.

 To complement these efforts, the following steps have been taken or are under way: